AutoPot: Automated and massively parallelized construction of Machine-Learning Potentials: Motoko workflow manager

 \subsection{Tasks}

 A task can be viewed as a parametric study, where the output varies according to input parameters.
 One key feature of the \textit{BlackDynamite} (BD) framework, is the description and manipulation of parametric studies and spaces \cite{blackdynamite}.
 Therefore, each task needs to be characterized to control and monitor execution from chosen parameters.
 A BD task is provided a parametric space which is described by a hierarchical \textit{yaml} file, and based on that information, BD organizes the execution of tasks and produced files while keeping record of input parameters.
-Chosen results are collected and organized in databases to enable complex queries.
+Input parameters and chosen results are collected and organized in databases to enable complex queries.
 The ZODB/ZEO \cite{zodb, zeo} object-database serve as the storage for data and metadata, and accesses/queries to these are ensured by \textit{BlackDynamite} API routines or with command line clients.
+The execution of a collection of tasks can be local (default) and therefore sequential, but can also be submitted to any HPC cluster job schedulers (e.g. Slurm) allowing remote executions transparently.
 Furthermore, BD keeps track of all files and directories so that it is almost impossible to lose produced data.
 BD also provides remote access to files and database content, particularly adapted to the usage of multiple HPC computing resources.
 After completion of the tasks, the analysis is facilitated through automatic retrieval/conversion of data with \textit{Numpy} arrays.